cstuartroe/teko/docs/Type-System.md

 ## Kinds of types

-Teko sports at least five kinds of types: object types, function types, tuple types, union types, and generic types.
+Teko sports at least four kinds of types: object types, function types, tuple types, and union types.

 In covering each of the kinds, I will also present the criteria for subtyping between two types of that kind, as it tends to fit naturally into discussion of the nature of the kind.